GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/rbac/README.md

 make create
 ```

-When prompted if you want to deploy the plan, review the generated plan and enter `yes` to deploy the environment.
+When prompted if you want to deploy the plan, review the generated plan and enter `yes` to deploy the changes to the environment.

 ## Validation